 The "Vulture Restaurant" is exactly that, a feeding program set up by WCS to help sustain three critically endangered species of vulture: Red-headed, White-rumped, and Slender-billed Vultures.
-The world populations of these vultures have suffered dramatically from Diclofenac poisoning, a veterinary drug commonly given to cattle.
+The world populations of these vultures have suffered dramatically from diclofenac poisoning, a veterinary drug commonly given to cattle.
 This has caused a drastic decline in the populations of Asian vultures.
 Fortunately, in Cambodia cattle are not given this drug, allowing Cambodia to hang on to a small, but stable populations of vultures.

 Before dawn, we'll make our way to a blind positioned not far from the Vulture Restaurant.
-Up to 70 vultures may be present, often competing for the carcass with golden jackal.
+Up to 70 vultures may be present, often competing for the carcass with golden jackal and dhol (a species of wild dog).
 After leaving the blind we may have some time to bird the dry forests for any species that we may have missed at Tmatboey.

-In the late morning, we leave Boeng Toal and head toward Kratie, arriving there in the late afternoon.
+In the late morning, we leave Boeng Toal and head toward Kratie, arriving there in the afternoon.
 We'll stop at a small marsh near Kratie, where we may see large numbers of weavers including Asian Golden and Streaked Weaver and other wetland birds.

-Overnight in Kratie at a local hotel.
+Overnight in Kratie at the Mekong Dolphin Hotel.